openethereum/openethereum.github.io/Basic-Usage.md

 Ethereum has the [web3 Javascript API](https://github.com/ethereum/wiki/wiki/JavaScript-API) for interacting with an Ethereum client.

+## Browser developer console

+The easiest way to interact with parity over the console is to use your browser and Parity's API console.
+Simply Head to the applications page and hit the Console application.

 ## Node.js CLI Console

 Parity doesn't include a Javascript interpreter but if you want to use an interactive Javascript console, you can install [node/NPM](http://nodejs.org) and use its console.
 Once you have node/NPM installed, you'll just need to install the latest web3 module: